So what that means:

 Class meetings will include the introduction and discussion of upcoming assignments and course principles as well as class critiques (see below).
 Students are expected to attend each class session in its entirety in order to stay on track.

-Each week, students will have assignments and course material that is due on Sunday night.
-All of these assignments are geared toward successfully completing a 29 image portfolio at the end of the year.
+All assignments are geared toward successfully completing a 29 image portfolio at the end of the year.
 Peer reviews and instructor feedback will be provided for weekly assignments.

 Each quarter, students will submit a portfolio review of images created so far.
 Students can and should use images from the weekly assignments, provided they received positive scores and feedback on those images previously